Davic15/angular-complete-guide/Section 01 - Getting Started/Notes.md

     - We can modify the angular.json file to add bootstrap to our project.
     - In the developer tools we can see the CSS file imported.
     - In sources (Browser) we can see the styles.css with a reference to Bootstrap.
+    - First we need to add the reference to Boostrap and later our styles.css.
+    - Installation can be done with npm because there is no way to install Boostrap with ng command.